henkbirkholz/draft-birkholz-yang-comi-push/draft-birkholz-yang-comi-push.md

 : A level of assurance that Update Records will be received by a YANG Client.

-: There might be reasons, such as resource exhaustion or dampening settings, that result in Updates Records lost in transit or not being emitted by the YANG datastore.
+: There might be reasons, such as resource exhaustion or dampening settings, that result in Update Records being lost in transit or not being emitted by the YANG datastore.
 Sequential Message-IDs or specific YANG Notifications that report, e.g., about past events of resource exhaustion will inform the YANG Client about the characteristics of the loss of Update Records.